Cheryl Sutton, Purdue University

 Still new to competitive weightlifting, Meredith Alwine of Randolph College hasn’t let that stop her from lifting her way to the top.

-They say you never really know a person until you live with them, but you can soften the blow of your partner’s quirky habits by asking these questions before moving in.
+They say you never really know a person until you live with them.

 After the Charlottesville protests, Amalia Garcia-Pretelt began working for the city’s witness protection program, giving immigrants a voice by translating theirs.